dvdesolve/ArchRPkgs/README.md

 ## Reporting bugs, problems, requests
 To propose your ideas, report bugs etc. feel free to use issues mechanism of GitHub.

+## TODO
+Not of all AUR R packages have been migrated here so far.
+You can consult `aur_todo.txt` and help with porting them here, if you want.